ClickAndMortar/AkeneoMigrationsManagerBundle/README.md

 ## Usage

+### Create migration

-* Create a new classic migration with command:
+Create a new migration with the classic command:

 ```
 php bin/console doctrine:migrations:generate
 ```

-* Create your migration by extending `AbstractStepMigration` to use steps methods.
+Extends `AbstractStepMigration` to use steps methods.
 Example:

 ```
 <?php